dawson270500/bText/README.md

 ----
 Coming in Version 1.1:

-  Different Save and Save As actions.
+  -Different Save and Save As actions.

-  Keyboard Shortcuts, e.g. cntrl + s
+  -Keyboard Shortcuts, e.g. cntrl + s

 ----
 Current Features:

-  Open Files
+  -Open Files

-  Save Files
+  -Save Files

-  Word Warp
+  -Word Warp

 ----
 bText is a plain text editor, written in java.
 It is open source.